camunda/camunda-docs/docs/components/best-practices/development/testing-process-definitions.md

 ### Test scope and mocking

-In such a test case, you want to test the the executable BPMN process definition plus all the glue code which logically belongs to the process definition in a wider sense.
+In such a test case, you want to test the executable BPMN process definition, plus all the glue code which logically belongs to the process definition in a wider sense.
 Typical examples of glue code you want to include in a process test are:

 * Worker code, typically connected to a service task
 * Expressions (FEEL) used in your process model for gateway decisions or input/output mappings
-* Other glue code, for example a REST API, that just does data mapping and delegates to the workflow engine
+* Other glue code, for example, a REST API that does data mapping and delegates to the workflow engine

 In the example above, this is the worker code and the REST API:

 ![Process test scope example](testing-process-definitions-assets/process-test-scope-example.png)

-Workflow engine independent business code should *not* be included in the tests.
-In the twitter example, the `TwitterService` will be mocked, and the `TwitterWorker` will still read process variables and call this mock.
-This way you can make test the process model, the glue code, and the data flow in your process test.
+Workflow engine-independent business code should *not* be included in the tests.
+In the Twitter example, the `TwitterService` will be mocked, and the `TwitterWorker` will still read process variables and call this mock.
+This way, you can make test the process model, the glue code, and the data flow in your process test.

-The following code examples highlights the important aspects around mocking.
+The following code examples highlight the important aspects around mocking.

 The `PublishTweetWorker` is executed as part of the test.
 It does input data mapping **(1)** and also translates a specific business exception into a BPMN error **(2)**: